For Bishops looking to sponsor a group in the Reconciling Mission programme

 For more information, please download the Reconciling Mission 2024 brochure.

 What would I be committing myself to?

-If you sponsor a group, you and your team will be committing yourselves to the following:
+If you sponsor a group, you and your group will be committing yourselves to the following:

-- You, as the diocesan bishop, identifying and investing in a diverse team of four
+- You, as the diocesan bishop, identifying and investing in a diverse group of five participants;

-- Meeting with your team in advance to clarify hopes and expectations
+- Meeting with your group in advance to clarify hopes and expectations.

-Over the following 18 months, your team will participate in a series of online video conferences, with their partner diocesan team.
-These conferences will function as an action learning group and will be facilitated by an API facilitator.
-You can expect:
+Over the following 18 months, your group will participate in a series of small online video gatherings, with each of the other participating diocesan teams.
+These gatherings are designed as action learning groups and will be facilitated by one of RI's facilitators.